 In Kenya, about 7% of all adults (ages 15-49) are HIV-positive.
 While the epidemic affects every segment of the population, Kenya’s 2009 modes of transmission analysis found that new infections were most likely to occur between heterosexual partners in steady relationships.
 AHF provides care for 3,083 patients through 4 healthcare centers in Kithituni, Kongowea, Mikindani and Mtongwe.
 Partners include the Ministry of Health, the Municipal Council of Mombasa, the Salvation Army and many community partners.

-Like neighboring South Africa, Swaziland has been severely impacted by the HIV epidemic.
+Like neighboring South Africa, Eswatini has been severely impacted by the HIV epidemic.
 According to the most recent estimates, adult HIV prevalence in 2009 was around 26% the highest in the world.
-Working with partners the Manzini Municipal Council, the Ministry of Health, Population Services International in conjunction with Family Life Association Swaziland and AMICAALL Swaziland, AHF established a healthcare center in Manzini, Swaziland’s second largest city in 2007, which now serves 8,318 patients.
+Working with partners the Manzini Municipal Council, the Ministry of Health, Population Services International in conjunction with Family Life Association Eswatini and AMICAALL Eswatini, AHF established a healthcare center in Manzini, Eswatini second largest city in 2007, which now serves 8,318 patients.

 Nigeria is the most populous country in Africa, and consequently, has one of the largest populations of people living with HIV in the world second only to South Africa’s.
 An estimated 2.5 million children in Nigeria have been orphaned by AIDS.
 AHF provides care to 1,769 patients through three sites in Abuja, Gbajimba and Isanlu.